ckaur5689/CapstoneProject_MLandAI/README.md

 Evaluating a real-world objective function — whether it's a physical experiment, a simulation, or a hyperparameter tuning run — is often costly.
 Bayesian Optimisation offers a way to find good solutions with far fewer evaluations than grid search or random search by building a probabilistic model of the objective and using that model to decide where to look next.
 This project uses synthetic benchmarks to study the behaviour of the BO loop in a controlled setting, enabling direct comparison between the surrogate model's predictions and the true underlying function.

-## Weekly strategy

-Following the initial data provided as descibed in the data_sheet, each student had a maximum of 13 submissions.
-Each week we submitted ONE x input array for each of the 8 synthetic functions to the Capstone Project portal for Imperial Executive Education team to process and email back the results of the correspnding y value.
-The week to week process helped to build our understanding of each black-box function (by building 8 surrogate models) and to suggest the next candidate x values for the next week's submission, with the goal of identifying the global maximum of each function.

-         Weeks 1-2:  Submissions were largely based on manual reasoning (using scatter plots where feasible) or own insight to pick the next best point to either explore the space of the function in particular where the initial data provided showed a gap in observations in a particular region
-         Weeks 3-6:  Bayesian optimisation using a GP and using UCB (kappa) as the acquisition function was largely used to pick the next best candidate predominately using a higher kappa for exploring the search space or a lower kappa for exploiting
-         Weeks 7-10: Where it appeared that the surrogate model was no longer learning or no real imprrovement to the objective function, other parameters controlling the BO intial set up such as N_INI and N_INTER were explored and hypperameters such as the learning rate and n_estimators were tuned accordingly.
-         Weeks 11-13: Continued to tune hyperparamters in weeks 11-12 where needed, and increasingly smaller kappa values with week 13 using the smallest kappa from all rounds.

 ## BO Strategy Summary

 1. Overview of My BBO Approach: The core objective was to maximise the output of eight hidden functions using a Bayesian optimisation framework with a Gaussian Process surrogate model.
 With a limited query budget across 14 rounds, the challenge was deciding where to search next using only the results of previous queries.
 My overall strategy followed a deliberate arc — broad exploration in the early rounds to give the surrogate model enough data to learn from, followed by increasingly focused exploitation as patterns emerged and the model became better calibrated.